CharlieHess/slack-poker-bot/README.md

 ## Slack Poker Bot
 A bot that turns Slack into a legitimate Texas Hold'em client.
 Start a game in any channel or private group with 2-10 players.
-PokerBot will deal hands, direct message players with their hole cards, query players (in order) for their action, determine the winning hand, and handle the pot.
+PokerBot will deal hands, direct message players with their hole cards, query players for their action, determine the winning hand, and handle the pot.

 ![](https://s3.amazonaws.com/f.cl.ly/items/3w3k222T0A1o2e0d033Q/Image%202015-09-01%20at%2011.41.33%20PM.png)
 ![](https://s3.amazonaws.com/f.cl.ly/items/2a073W0Q1Y2N0O2U1i3p/Image%202015-09-01%20at%2011.39.28%20PM.png)